-Linking unstructured text to knowledge bases (KBs) by mapping words or phrases to the corresponding entities in KBs, is the problem of entity recognition and disambiguation.
-In this paper, we focus on the task of entity recognition in Web text to address the challenges of entity correctness, completeness and emergence that exiting approaches mainly suffer from.
-Experimental results show that the proposed approach significantly outperforms the state-of-the-art approaches in terms of precision, F-measure, micro-accuracy and macro-accuracy, while still preserving high recall.
+Linking words or phrases in unstructured text to entities in knowledge bases is the problem of entity recognition and disambiguation.
+In this paper, we focus on the task of entity recognition in Web text to address the challenges of entity correctness, completeness and emergence that existing approaches mainly suffer from.
+Experimental results show that our approach significantly outperforms the state-of-the-art approaches in terms of precision, F-measure, micro-accuracy and macro-accuracy, while still preserving high recall.

-1. INTRODUCTION
+INTRODUCTION

 In recent years, large repositories of structured knowledge, such as Wikipedia, have become valuable resources for knowledge extraction, especially for the automatic aggregation of knowledge from Web text.
-In this regard, entity linking (EL), which leverages such knowledge bases (KBs) to link words or phrases in Web text with entities, has emerged as a topic of major interest.
-The challenges of entity linking lie in entity recognition (ER) and disambiguation (ED).
+In this regard, entity linking, which leverages such knowledge bases (KBs) to link words or phrases in unstructured text with entities in KBs, has emerged as a topic of major interest.
+The challenges of entity linking lie in entity recognition (ER) and entity disambiguation (ED).
 The first stage, ER, serves to detect words or phrases in text, also called mentions, that are likely to denote entities; the second stage, ED, performs the disambiguation of the recognized mentions into entities.
-This paper focus on ER in Web text for linking entities with Wikipedia, where entities can be either named entities (NEs) or nominal entities (NOEs).
-For instance, in the sentence "US President Barack Obama will land in India for a three-day visit.", two mentions Barack Obama and India refer to the NEs Barack_Obama and India. the other two mentions US President and visit refer to the NOEs President_of_the_United_States and State_visit.
+This paper focus on the task of ER in Web text for later ED with Wikipedia, where entities can be either named entities (NEs) or nominal entities (NOEs) in Wikipedia.
+For instance, in the sentence "US President Barack Obama will land in India for a three-day visit.", two mentions Barack Obama and India refer to the NEs Barack\Obama and India. the other two mentions US President and visit refer to the NOEs President\of\the\United\States and State\visit.

-For ER, some existing approaches [4, 5] first gather all n-grams from text and the ones matching surface forms that can refer to any entities in KB are retained for ED.
-These approaches can detect both NEs and NOEs but could generate a lot of noise, i.e., mentions without actual referent entities in KB, which results in the challenge of ER correctness.
-Recently, part-of-speech (POS) tags have been exploited to
+For ER, some existing approaches [4, 5] first gather all n-grams from text and the ones matching surface forms that are used to refer to any entities in KBs are retained for ED.
+These approaches can detect both NEs and NOEs but could generate a lot of noise, i.e., mentions without actual referent entities, which results in the challenge of ER correctness.
+Recently, part-of-speech (POS) tags have been exploited to find mentions that are primarily noun phrases [6].
+However, such approaches do not solve the problem, since either the noise still remains or some expected mentions are missing.